Transform Your Space: 20 Best Air-Purifying Plants for You!

 Spider plants have beautiful thin leaves with stripes that fall like a fountain.
 This low-maintenance houseplant is an excellent option for beginners.

-Watering: Water your spider plant moderately to keep the soil evenly moist most of the time.
-Do not over-water them but keep checking the soil to prevent them from drying too much.
+Watering:Â Water your spider plant moderately to keep the soil evenly moist most of the time.
+Do not overwater them, but check the soil periodically to prevent it from drying out too much.

 Fertilizer: Fertilize your spider plant with a balanced houseplant fertilizer once a month in the growing season.
 Don’t fertilize them in the dormant period.

-General Care: Spider plants like average room temperature and average humidity.
-Repot them once every year to promote their growth.
+General Care:Â Spider plants like average room temperature and humidity.
+To promote their growth, they should be repotted once every year.

 Aloe Vera